pac4j/pac4j/documentation/blog/jwks_explained_what_every_developer_should_know.md

 So you must not be confused by this value and only trust what you have really configured and applied in your code.

-This is exactly like for the JWT header where the `alg` key is only informative: trusting it could expose you to the *algorithm confusion* attack.
+This is exactly like the JWT header where the `alg` key is only informative: trusting it could expose you to the *algorithm confusion* attack.

 You must always rely on what you actually defined and used for encryption/signature.
 You must never rely on what is provided to you from the outside.